El-Coder/jsASEexercises/jsExercise1.md

 $ node 1b.js
 ```

 That seems...a little more reasonable.
+Once again we are passing a callback function to the method - this time with paramters for error, a response object (all headers, response status, etc.), and the HTTP response body.
 Notice we can parse the whole body in our callback without putting it back together in chunks.

 ## Async Aside